2 AFRL scientists selected as AIAA Class of 2024 Fellows

 |0

-This work, 2 AFRL scientists selected as AIAA Class of 2024 Fellows [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2 AFRL scientists selected as AIAA Class of 2024 Fellows, by Bryan Ripple, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT